aimms/documentation/dataexchange/openapi-client.rst

 In case you have the ``explodeDefault`` argument to 2, the *instance* index will not be present in any of the generated identifiers, and there will only be space to store the data for a single instance of a call.
 As a consequence, the generated code is automatically made completely synchronous, as this prevents two API calls to be made in parallel.

+For `multipart` request bodies, the generated code will generate mime parts for object-type properties if the schema of the property has an associated mapping.
+This is the case if the type is provided through a reference to a sub-schema.
+If such a mapping is not available, or if the type is an array or an atomic type, you have to provide contents of the mime parts yourself through the ``<schemaName>::api::<operation>::RequestFile`` parameter, where the ``reqpart`` index points to the corresponding part of the multi-part body.
+For array-type properties, the parts are identified by request parts ``<part>-1 .. <part>-n`` where already 8 parts are predeclared in the set ``<schemaName>::api::<operation>::RequestParts``.

 .. note::

-	The Data Exchange library does not yet handle `multipart` bodies, or services that work with XML request and response bodies.
+	The Data Exchange library does not yet handle services that work with XML request and response bodies.

 Supplying model-specific hooks
 ++++++++++++++++++++++++++++++